cel-esx/EGL314_TeamB/MultiPlay3.md

 2. As the level sound track is playing, user can pressed the second row buttons.
    <br>
-   a. staged cleared - *the button can be pressed multiple times as the level track is playing*
+   a. staged cleared - *the button can be pressed multiple times as the level track is playing* <br>
-   b. level cleared - *the code will send command to MultiPlay to play the next level sound track*
+   b. level cleared - *the code will send command to MultiPlay to play the next level sound track* <br>
    c.
-Enchantment failed - *the button can be pressed multiple times as the level track is playing (user is failling the stage)*
+Enchantment failed - *the button can be pressed multiple times as the level track is playing (user is failling the stage)* <br>
    d.
-Gameover - *the code will send command to MultiPlay to stop all sound track*
+Gameover - *the code will send command to MultiPlay to stop all sound track* <br>

 ## The Desired Results in the POC Code
 1. When player pressed "S", POC Code will play cue 1.